Shouree/storm-http-framework/doc/02-Language_Reference/02-Basic_Storm/02-Definitions/02-Types.md

 Constructors
 ------------

-Basic Storm attempts to ensure that it is not possible to access uninitialized variables.
+Basic Storm attempts to ensure that it is not possible to access uninitialized variables, and thereby accidentally accessing non-nullable types that have the value null.
 Because of this, constructors are treated specially in Basic Storm.
 They are defined using a special syntax as
 follows:

 ```